Leave a Gift in your Will

 When you make a Will, you leave a legacy of care for your loved ones.
-A gift in your will to NICHS will also leave a legacy of hope for generations to come.
+A gift in your Will to Northern Ireland Chest Heart & Stroke will also leave a legacy of hope for generations to come.

 In Northern Ireland almost half of all adult deaths are caused by chest, heart or stroke illnesses.
-NICHS is working to change this through funding research and other health promotion and prevention initiatives, whilst caring for those who are affected by devastating health conditions every day.
+We are working to change this through funding research and other health promotion and prevention initiatives, whilst caring for those who are affected by devastating health conditions every day.

-- You will need to decide on one or two people to be responsible for sorting out your estate.
-They will be your executors and can be a relative, friend, bank official, solicitor or accountant.
+- You will need to decide on one or two people to be responsible for sorting out your estate- the executor(s) of your will.
+Your executor can be a relative, friend, bank official, solicitor or accountant.